aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 Aspose.Words provides an ability to specify whether font resources should be embedded into HTML in Base64 encodings.
 To perform this, use the [ExportFontsAsBase64](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.html_save_options/#get_exportfontsasbase64_const) property – this is an extension of the [ExportFontResources](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.html_save_options/#get_exportfontresources_const) property.
 By default, its value is **false**, and fonts are written into separate files.
 But if this option is set to **true**, fonts will be embedded into the document's CSS in Base64 encoding.
 The **ExportFontsAsBase64** property only affects HTML format and does not affect EPUB and MHTML.

-The following code example demonstrates how to export Base64-encoded fonts to HTML:
+The following code example shows how to export Base64-encoded fonts to HTML:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertDocumentToHTML-ExportFontsAsBase64.cpp" >}}